 The image the Bible uses for leadership over the local church is one of humility and being subject to one another.
 It’s a model of leadership that involves exercising oversight, patiently guiding, and being an example, not seeking to be dominant or controlling.

 The word “pastor” means “shepherd.”
 Learn more about the Pastors who shepherd us.

 A.C.
-Caswell – Pastor of Students & Global Missions
+Caswell – Pastor of Students and Missions

-Dr. Luke Lusted – Pastor of Worship and Music
+Dr. Luke Lusted – Pastor of Music and Administration

 Dr. Luke Lusted, Administration & Operations

 Rev. Ron Elwardt, Capital Campaigns

 An elder is someone whose faith is mature enough to guide others.
 Please feel free to contact us at firstname.lastname@example.org

 - Church members submit elder nominations by December 15 of each year.

 - Elders determine nominees to be recommended to the congregation for review and consideration.